ninjatill/DotStarSwarmLighting/DotStarBall/README.md

 ## Similar Designs
 I mostly had the support structure designed and fabricated prior to doing any kind of search for a similar idea or concept.
 I did find a few similar designs out there but none that fit my exact requirements.
 Most were stand-alone objects and higher in cost to fabricate.
 Here's a brief comparison:
 - [Spherical LED Matrix](http://www.instructables.com/id/Spherical-LED-Matrix-Sphere-Shaped-LED-Screen-From/) This project is most closely related to what I'm trying to do.
 The maker used a metal support structure and oriented the pixel strips in a horizontal manner (which I found to be an unfavorable design.)
 The maker hides the non-uniform LED positioning by enclosing the entire structure in a translucent shell.
   - This design differs from the DSB in that the DSB is smaller, lighter, and WiFi enabled.
 Both projects are similarly (proportionally) priced.
 Additionally, this design uses specialized hardware and uses non-wireless communication protocols/hardware such as USB or DMX-512.
 It is not addressable in a swarm but could be modified to do so.
+The device cannot function on its own but rather takes constant input from a software controller; while this doesn't meet my design goals, use of off-the-shelf software means that more animations and effects are available without custom programming.
 - [Giant LED Disco Ball](https://blog.hackster.io/get-the-party-started-with-this-giant-led-disco-ball-cd776451e3c0) This is a well designed project that used custom-printed PCBs to create a geodesic sphere.
 Each PCB housed a few Neopixels.
 The design is meant to be mobile and run off of large LiPo batteries.
   - This design differs from the DSB in that the DSB is smaller, lighter, cheaper to fabricate and WiFi enabled.
 It is not addressable in a swarm but could be modified to do so.
 - [Neopixel LED EyeBall](https://www.hackster.io/H0meMadeGarbage/neopixel-led-eyeball-8da098)